mediumart/momo/readme.md

 $token = $collection->createAccessToken($subscriptionkey, $id, $apikey);
 ```

-The same `Mediumart\ModileMoney\User` class can be used to store similar values for your `live` environment.
+The same `Mediumart\ModileMoney\User` class can be used to store similar values in your `live` environment.

 ## Usage